greggy/misultin/README.txt

 This script will compile the .erl files in the Misultin src directory and save the compiled files into the ebin directory.

+    1.1 Dependents

+    Misultin uses few functions from inets.
+If you use misultin in your project and use rebar to generate releases, you should add lines into reltool.config like (the default policy is exclude all):

+        {sys, [
+            {incl_cond, exclude},
+            ...
+            {app, inets, [{incl_cond, include}]},
+            ...

 2. (Optional) Copy Misultin files

 This optional step will allow Misultin to be called from modules running from any directory on your file